Ford Fusion Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Ford Fusion Hybrid are $1,578 a year for full coverage insurance.
-Comprehensive insurance costs on average $260, collision insurance costs $564, and liability is $554.
-Liability-only insurance costs around $620 a year, and high-risk driver insurance costs $3,444 or more.
-Teen drivers cost the most to insure at up to $6,148 a year.
+Estimated insurance rates for a Ford Fusion Hybrid are $1,578 a year with full coverage.
+Comprehensive insurance costs on average $260 a year, collision costs $564, and liability coverage is $554.
+A liability-only policy costs around $620 a year, with high-risk insurance costing $3,444 or more.
+Teenage drivers pay the most at $6,148 a year or more.

 Average premium for full coverage: $1,578